swiftlang/swift-evolution/proposals/0000-custom-executors.md

   `serialExecutor` will be synthesized as `public final`.
   It will be `@inlinable` if the actor class is `frozen`.

+In some situations, it may be useful for an actor to delegate to another actor's executor with `serialExecutor` rather than delegating to the actor with `delegateActor`.
+This allows the system to dynamically benefit from the executor being shared (and thus avoid extra dispatches) without semantically tying the actors' isolation together (which could become hard-coded and hard to eliminate).

 ### Explicit scheduling

-The following operations are provided in order to perform explicit scheduling onto executors:
+The following operation is provided in order to perform explicit scheduling onto an executor:

 ```swift
 extension Executor {